TangZhengxu/TangZhengxu_web.github.io/index.md

 ## Research Interests

-- Industrial IoT System
+- AI for Bio-Medical
-- Network Cybersecurity
+- Multimodal representation learning
-- Applied Machine Learning
+- AI for Brain-Computer Interface

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research focuses on building a foundational multimodal model based on multiple types of medical data, such as medical images, genomics data, EHRs, and so on.
+I am particularly interested in Multimodal Learning and its applications in the Biomedical field.
+Human process various modes of information—including sight, sound, smell, and touch—constantly, and this information shapes our cognition and understanding of the world.
+Everything is interconnected.
+For this reason, I firmly believe that multimodal deep learning models are the most effective tools for addressing biomedical problems.
+I am committed to devoting my skills and expertise to this meaningful endeavor, with the aim of contributing to societal well-being.

 <br>